bloblems/ascii.js/README.md

 ## About

-This is a javascript library that aims to help artists and developers create ascii (text only) creative coding sketches.
+This is a javascript library that aims to help artists and developers create light weight ascii (text only) creative coding sketches or websites.

 ## Learn

 ### Use it

 Once you got the ascii.js file, you just have to link it into your HTML page.
 Just like any other javascript library.
 Here's an exemple:
 ```html
 <html>